benharold/voltage/README.md

 # Voltage

-Voltage is an experimental implementation of a GUI interface for `c-lightning` on macOS.
+Voltage is an experimental implementation of a GUI for `c-lightning` on macOS.
 It uses JSON-RPC to communicate with the daemon via a UNIX socket.

 ## Current Status